Pee Wee Ellis: Later career

 In 1969, he returned to New York City.
 He worked as an arranger and musical director for CTI Records' Kudu label, collaborating with artists like George Benson, Hank Crawford and Esther Phillips.
 In the late 1970s, he moved to San Francisco and formed a band with former Miles Davis sideman David Liebman, with whom he recorded "The Chicken", that was to become a favourite of Jaco Pastorius.

 The trumpeter Mark Isham asked Ellis to perform on a track for Van Morrison.
 He wrote a funky arrangement of "You Make Me Feel So Free" for Morrison leading to his involvement in creating all of the tracks on Into the Music (1979).
 An association between the two musicians endured.
 He toured with Morrison many times and recorded another dozen albums with him over the next 20 years.
 Until 1986, he worked with Morrison's band as an arranger and musical director and then again from 1995 through 1999.
 He also gave occasional performances in 1988, 1989, 1991, 1992, 1993, 1994, 2000, 2002, 2005 and 2006 as guest appearances.

 In the late 1980s, Ellis regrouped with some musicians he worked with during his time with James Brown to form the JB Horns.
 With Fred Wesley and Maceo Parker he recorded albums that defined a version of jazz-funk.
 The group also toured in Europe.
 In 1992 he resumed his solo recording career.
 Ellis also appeared alongside Bobby Byrd in the J.B.
 All Stars.

 In 1995, showing the diversity of his musical interests and talents, Ellis played tenor sax and arranged the horns for the album Worotan, by Mali's Oumou Sangare, the so-called "Songbird of Wassoulou" and worked with many other artists on the World Circuit label including Ali Farka Toure, Cheikh Lo, Anga Diaz and renowned Cuban bassist Cachao.

 His own group The Pee Wee Ellis Assembly continued to work consistently from 1992, and Ellis was always busy guesting with multi various artists, arranging and recording both his own albums and as a respected session player and teaching.

-Between 2009 and 2011, Ellis toured an African tribute to James Brown, "Still Black Still Proud", to much acclaim in both USA and Europe.
+Between 2009 and 2011, Ellis toured an African tribute to James Brown, "Still Black Still Proud", to much acclaim in the U.S. and Europe.
 Special guests in the project included Vusi Mahlasela, Maceo Parker, Cheikh Lo, Mahotella Queens and Ghanaian rapper Ty.

 From 2012, Ellis toured with the Ginger Baker Jazz Confusion, a quartet comprising Ellis, drummer Ginger Baker, bassist Alec Dankworth and percussionist Abass Dodoo.

 In July 2014, Pee Wee Ellis was honored with a doctorate by Bath Spa University, and he continued to support local music as patron (and a principal performer) of the Bristol International Blues and Jazz Festival.
 He died on September 23, 2021, at the age of 80.

+In popular culture

+Ellis was played by rapper Black Thought (credited as Tariq Trotter) in the 2014 biographical film Get on Up about James Brown.